Charles Hudon: Junior

+Professional

-In his first full professional season in 2014–15, Hudon was assigned to the Canadiens AHL affiliate, the Hamilton Bulldogs.
-Hudon quickly assumed a top-line scoring role and recorded a spectacular rookie season with 57 points in 75 games.
-Finishing second amongst the Bulldogs in scoring and second amongst rookie's league-wide, Hudon was selected to the AHL All-Rookie Team.
-Hudon was also selected to the AHL All-Star Game, posting 3 goals and an assist to earn co-MVP honors.
+In his first full professional season in 2014–15, Hudon was assigned to the Hamilton Bulldogs, American Hockey League (AHL) affiliate of the Canadiens, where he quickly assumed a top-line scoring role and recorded a spectacular rookie campaign with 57 points in 75 games.
+Finishing second amongst team and rookie scoring league-wide, he was honoured as part of the AHL All-Rookie Team.
+Hudon was also selected to the annual AHL All-Star Game, posting a hat-trick and an assist to earn co-MVP honors.

-In the following 2015–16 season, Hudon was initially reassigned to new AHL affiliate, the St. John's IceCaps.
+In the following 2015–16 season, Hudon was initially reassigned to the Canadiens' newfound AHL affiliate, the St. John's IceCaps.
 On December 8, 2015, he received his first NHL recall by the Montreal Canadiens.
-He made his NHL debut and recorded his first NHL point with an assist in a 3–2 defeat to the Detroit Red Wings on December 10, 2015.
-He posted another assist in his second game before he was returned to the IceCaps on December 18, 2015.
+He made his NHL debut two days later and recorded his first NHL point with an assist in a 3–2 defeat to the Detroit Red Wings on December 10.
+He posted another assist in his second game before he was returned to the AHL ranks on December 18.

-During the 2017–18 season, Hudon recorded his first two career NHL goals in an 8–3 win over the Ottawa Senators on October 30.
-In his first season of regular NHL action, he ultimately generated 23 primary points (10 goals and 13 primary assists) on a team that struggled for offensive consistency.
+Agreeing to a two-year extension prior to the 2017–18 season, Hudon recorded his first two career NHL goals in an 8–3 win over the Ottawa Senators on October 30.
+In his first season of regular NHL action, he generated 30 points (10 goals and 20 assists) on a team that struggled for offensive consistency.

 On October 6, 2018, Hudon scored his first goal of the 2018–19 season in a 5–1 victory over the Pittsburgh Penguins.
-Hudon snapped a nine game goal drought on November 10, 2018, scoring the first goal in a 5–4 victory over the Vegas Golden Knights.
-He ultimately disappointed in his second full season with the Canadiens, registering only five points (three goals and two assists) in 32 games.
-Hudon rejected a qualifying contract offer, priming him for restricted free agency.
+Thereafter, he snapped a nine game goal drought on November 10, scoring the first goal in a 5–4 victory over the Vegas Golden Knights.
+He ultimately disappointed over the course of his sophomore season with the Canadiens, registering only five points (three goals and two assists) in 32 games.
+Entering the offseason, Hudon rejected a qualifying offer made by the Canadiens, priming him for restricted free agency.